-Modern technology allows for successful organizations to focus their strategies on data-driven decision making.
+Modern technology allows successful organizations to focus their strategies on data-driven decision making.
 With the availability of so much data — and the tools — to make sense of it, any business that ignores how data can impact operations and processes is leaving improvements and efficiencies on the table.

 What is data-driven manufacturing?
 It is the practice of making process decisions based on data, as opposed to gut feelings, common wisdom, historical best practices, and even generalized manufacturer recommendations that are based on average data — not the real performance of the equipment in your facility.
-Data in manufacturing is a powerful tool that can boost profit margins, streamline maintenance and production, increase uptime and productivity, and transform your facility and operations.
+Data in manufacturing is a powerful tool that can boost profit margins, streamline maintenance and productivity, increase uptime and productivity, and transform your facility operations.

 Data in manufacturing is primarily acquired through equipment sensors, which record massive amounts of information about machine and process performance, status, and quality.
-Sensors may measure vibration, temperature, alignment, calibration and more — all continuously and in real time.
+Sensors may measure vibration, temperature, alignment, calibration and more — all continuously and in real-time.
 This data is, however, not that useful without manufacturing data analysis, which is the process of synthesizing collected data into actionable information.